yandexdataschool/modelgym/README.md

 ## Installation
 **Note:** This gym works with python3
-1. Create directory where you want to clone this rep and switch to it
+1. Create directory where you want to clone this rep and switch to it.
 2. Install virtualenv and start it.
     ```
     pip3 install virtualenv